h2tc-roboticsx/H2TC/README.md

 To run the tool, please:

 #### 1. Get the raw data
 Download <a href="https://www.dropbox.com/sh/dghb9k4w4w938q0/AAAMIjWBbzy290QI_Nljocqda?dl=0">our captured raw data</a> (dropbox) to your `XXXPATH` like below.
-All our raw data are packed in .zip files.
+Each recording of our raw data is packed in a .zip file.
 ```
 XXXPATH
 └──011998.zip